Tag Archive for: Why LePort Schools

 Dr. Maria Montessori

 Your baby’s most common waking activity is exploring the wondrous world around him.
 In this exploration he uses all his senses—touching, tasting, smelling, hearing, and above all, seeing.
 That’s why we take such care to create the ideal home away from home.
-In this newsletter, we share some features of this environment, and invite you to learn more about the LePort Montessori infant program.
+In this post, we share some features of this environment, and invite you to learn more about the LePort Montessori infant program.

 infant-crawling-montessori-daycare